Glossary

 Pancreas transplantation unit: A specialised facility for pancreas transplantation.

-Patient: In the emergency department (ED) section of this website, patient refers to a person visiting the ED.
+Patient (emergency department care): A patient refers to a person visiting the emergency department.
 Each visit is counted separately, so the number of patients is not necessarily the number of different people seen or treated by the ED.
+See also Presentation.

-Patient days: The total number of days for all patients who were admitted for an episode of care and who separated during a specified reference period.
+Patient days (admitted patient care): The total number of days for all patients who were admitted for an episode of care and who separated during a specified reference period.
 A patient who is admitted and separated on the same day is allocated 1 patient day.
-METeOR identifier: 270045.
+METEOR identifier: 270045.

 Peer group: Groupings of hospitals into broadly similar groups in terms of characteristics.
-METEOR id: 584661.
+This minimises the effect of different hospital size, service provision and rurality when comparing hospitals.
+METEOR identifier: 769365.

 Percentile: Any 1 of 99 values that divide the range of a probability distribution or sample into 100 intervals of equal probability or frequency.